devleaks/emitpy/README.md

 I thank the following software owners and programmers.

-I used their tools and free software numerous time during the development of mine.
+I used their tools and free software numerous time for inspiration or education during the development of mine.

  1. X-Plane, for its open data, free data designer tool, and data documentation.
  2. Little Navmap, to the exceptional software to plan flights.
 I use it to visualize plan, routes, procedures, transitions.
 I also visualize all my generated tracks on the moving map.